khalid-hussain/shaheen/chap10.md

 "Please come.
 It is not appropriate to stand here."

-Badr Bin Mughira entered into a spacious room that was furnished with extremely precious carpets and chairs.
-While asking Badr Bin Mughira to sit on one of the chairs, Abu Dawood said, "Abu Abdullah is in one of the rooms upstairs, playing chess with a servant of mine.
+Badr bin Mughira entered into a spacious room that was furnished with extremely precious carpets and chairs.
+While asking Badr bin Mughira to sit on one of the chairs, Abu Dawood said, "Abu Abdullah is in one of the rooms upstairs, playing chess with a servant of mine.
 You reached after a very long time, but fortunately the love of chess has kept him from leaving to his